Intensive, up to 40 hours per week.

 their BCBA to work on skills or concerns in the

-reviews to review progress on goals and observe
+progress on goals and observe their child working

 How do I begin?

-Families who are interested in services can simply call the center to be added to our current wait list.
-We will then reach out to you when staffing is available and will obtain or help you obtain all necessary documentation to begin services.
+Families who are interested in services can simply call the center to begin the process.
+No referral is necessary to begin.
 Our wait list varies and is largely dependent on available staff.
 We make every attempt to hire qualified candidates regularly.

 Treatment Hours of Operation